 This way, you always need to keep customers in mind when developing any functionality.
 Firstly, define the key feature of your application and focus your users’ attention on it.
 Do not try to distract them by adding related features.
 Secondly, follow the key usability principles when developing an application to make your website user-friendly.

 For example, below you can see a screen of an extensive travel management platform that we built for one of our customers.
 Following the usability principles, we have implemented an intuitive and simple-to-use navigation panel for end-users.

 Once a web application is ready, you may make the mistake of neglecting the importance of testing.
 The matter is that an application may seem to be working correctly and smoothly at first sight, but some functions and operations may lead to errors and bugs.
 Thus, it results in receiving negative feedback from users and some of them may give up on using your application.
 Then, you turn to test the app and fix bugs which takes time and effort there again.

-Below you can see a vivid illustration that will help you understand the web app development life cycle and the place of testing in it.
+Below you can see a vivid illustration that will help you understand the custom software development service, its life cycle and the place of testing in it.